19-day Ultimate Namibia Safari (Self-drive)

 After breakfast drive the three hours on mostly paved roads to the Kalahari.

 When you're there: Your lodges offer scenic drives, game viewing activities and nature trails.
-The sunsets are spectacular and a good excuse for a gin and tonic.Recommended Accommodation in Kalahari
+The sunsets are spectacular and a good excuse for a gin and tonic.Standard Accommodation

 Drive the 500km south on paved roads to the Fish River Canyon.
 At 160km long, 27km wide and 550m deep it is one of world's major canyons.